baymotion/smax/README.md

 # Overview

-Smax, pronounced "smash," is a DSL for implementing Harel state machines with a python3 back end.
+Smax, pronounced "smash," is a DSL for implementing Harel (heirarchical) state machines with a python3 back end.

 Smax translates a state machine specification into python code which you can import, subclass, and execute.
 The state machine specification is usually given between special tags in the python module that uses it; but the specification can come from a literal string or an input file.